js1972/KnowlegeRepository/ABAP/order/readme.md

 CRM_ORDER_NEW_MODEL
 USE_1ORDER_NEW_MODEL
 Via debugging Jerry confirmes that when you click object id hyperlink for the first time, the object buffer is initial.

+# 2017-05-02
+1. should take care object type initial case in creation.